Gustav Shpet: Biography

-Shpet was born as the illegitimate son of an Austro-Hungarian officer and a mother of Polish-German decent of an aristocratic background.
+Shpet was born as the illegitimate son of an Austro-Hungarian officer and a mother of Polish-German descent of an aristocratic background.

 Shpet enrolled in St. Vladimir University of Kiev in 1898, but was expelled for joining a Marxist circle.
 He never adopted a Marxist philosophical viewpoint, even though he sympathised with the socio-economic aims of Marxism.

 As a thinker, he was thoroughly grounded in Russian religious thought of the late nineteenth and early twentieth centuries.
 His philosophy combined Husserl's analysis of the structure of consciousness with Platonism of Orthodoxy, the doctrine of incarnation, and veneration of matter.

 In 1921 he founded the Institute of Scientific Philosophy in Moscow.
+From 1921 he was a full member of the Russian Academy of Art Sciences and from 1924 he was vice-president of the academy.

 His espousal of Husserl's phenomenology influenced the literary scholars Mikhail Petrovsky, Grigoriy Vinokur, and Mikhail Stoliarov.

 Death

 Shpet was a victim of the Great Purge.
-He was originally arrested on 14 March 1935, along with several other former colleagues from the State Academy.
+He was originally arrested on 14 March 1935, along with several other former colleagues from the State Art Academy.
 He was charged with anti-soviet activities, received a sentence of five years internal exile, and was sent to Tomsk, the first university city in Siberia.
 Here Shpet worked on a new Russian translation of Hegel's The Phenomenology of Spirit.
 However, he was arrested again on 27 October 1937 and charged with belonging to a monarchist organisation.
 He was executed on 16 November 1937.

+He was posthumously rehabilitated in 1956.